Chr157i4n/TMC2209_Raspberry_Pi/README.md

 ## Troubleshoot
-if you encounter any problem, feel free to open an issue
+If you encounter any problem, feel free to open an issue (ENG/GER). please don't send me E-Mails.
+Use Github, so that i don't need to answer the same question twice.
+I reserve the right to not answer E-Mails.

 Problem | Solution
 -- | --